Zimbabwe Premier Soccer League: Sponsorship

 From 2011, the Premier Soccer League has had title sponsorship rights sold to Delta Beverages, who sponsor the league under their Castle Lager brand.
-The deal runs until 2018.
+The deal has been extended until 2026.
 Originally a lower income level, in 2014 Delta Beverages upped their sponsorship to $3.6 million.

 Media coverage

-Before, the Premier Soccer League has a television deal with SuperSport who broadcast matches regularly across Africa.
+Previously, the Premier Soccer League had a television deal with SuperSport who broadcast matches regularly across Africa.

 In 2021, the league signed a deal with ZTN (Zimpapers Television Network) to air live Castle Lager PSL and Chibuku Super Cup matches.
 ZTN Prime, their newest free-to-air television network will air the matches and their social media platforms as well.

-On Youtube and Facebook, The May 15, 2022's match of Highlanders F.C. versus Dynamos Harare F.C. garnered 50,000 viewers as the highest-viewed PSL match on the social media platforms.
+Lack of goalscoring

+As of end of the 2024 season, in the eleven seasons since 2012, when champions Dynamos scored 58 goals in a 30-game season, only three teams have scored more than 50 goals, in spite of the season length being increased to 34 games.
+This relative lack of goalscoring has been attributed to poor pitch quality, a defensive coaching attitude, and a lack of resources and data-driven training.